cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 ## Token acquisition {#token-acquisition}

-The Client includes the per-Aggregator challenge in token issuance requests to the {{!DAP}} infrastructure.
+The Client includes the per-Aggregator challenge in token issuance requests to the {{!PPARCH}} infrastructure.
 The client MUST obtain a fixed number of tokens per Aggregator, at a time not associated with the
 {{!DAP}} upload.
 This can be at random times, or at fixed intervals, as long as the acquisition time cannot be linked to a specific {{!DAP}}
 upload.
 This disassociation is important to mitigate timing attacks.
 See